 – Smart Lend – this is an app which calculates how many hours/days of work any item you want to purchase will cost you.
 It is free to download and is basically a smart spend – cost analyzer that puts in perspective the real need of an item versus wanting it.
 Often times, we fail to see how much an item will truly cost us (as in the time that we will actually have to work to purchase it!) especially if it comes as a sale, but, after putting in your gross income, your mandatory bills, groceries and your savings/investments, what is left is your true spending money.
 This app let’s you see that clearly and helps you shop more responsibly.

-Another cookbook in the same vein, that has been recommended to me by my seamstress (thank you!) is this cookbook by Cassi Joy Garcia, “Cook once, eat all week”.
+A cookbook in the same vein, that has been recommended to me by my seamstress (thank you!) is this one by Cassi Joy Garcia, “Cook once, eat all week”.

 It has pre-made shopping lists, hundreds of recipes and ready-made combinations of proteins, fats, starches and veggies for each dish.
 It is, essentially, “a meal prep method that allows you to cut your prep time in half and get dinner on the table in less than 30 minutes”.